benjamincrozat/legacy-blog/posts/16-seo-case-study.md

 My blog lays on a completely custom platform I coded from A to Z. (Excluding open-source components I use like everyone else.)

-Therefore, I can guarantee maximum scores on various benchmarks (Ahrefs, Lighthouse, etc.), because I know everything that's going on under the hood.
+Therefore, I can guarantee maximum scores on various benchmarks (Ahrefs, Lighthouse, etc.).
+It's natural for me to apply all kind of web performances best practices.

 If you're using something like WordPress, I recommend being careful when choosing themes and plugins, as most are low quality and can significantly impact your site's performance and, therefore, your rankings.